tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/continuity-approach.md

 - `cersum`
 - `cercomb1`
 - `cercomb2`

+{{% summary %}}
+The local polynomial approach in sharp regression discontinuity design (SRD) offers a robust estimation method by focusing on observations around the cutoff, minimizing overfitting issues.
+The careful selection of the kernel function, polynomial order, and bandwidth is crucial for accurate estimation and reliable results.

+The local randomization approach can be seen as an extension of this contuinity-based approach and is discussed in [this building block](/local/randomization).

+{{% /summary %}}

 ## See also
 [A Practical Introduction to Regression Discontinuity Designs: Foundations - Cattaneo, Idrobo & Titiunik (2020)](https://rdpackages.github.io/references/Cattaneo-Idrobo-Titiunik_2020_CUP.pdf)